Paddy-max7/VUNA-Calc/README.md

 ```

 ## 🔄 How It Works

-The calculator uses a simple three-variable system to track calculations:
+The calculator employs a straightforward three-variable system to track calculations:
 - **left**: The first number
-- **operator**: The operation to perform
+- **operator**: The operation to be performed
 - **right**: The second number

-After calculation, the result is converted to English words using a sophisticated algorithm that handles:
+Upon completion of the calculation, the result is converted to English words using a sophisticated algorithm that encompasses:

-- Units (one through nineteen)
+- **Units**: One through nineteen
-- Tens (twenty, thirty, etc.)
+- **Tens**: Twenty, thirty, etc.
-- Scales (thousand, million, billion, trillion)
+- **Scales**: Thousand, million, billion, trillion
-- Decimal numbers (displayed with "point" between whole and decimal parts)
+- **Decimal Numbers**: Displayed with "point" between whole and decimal parts

 ## 🚀 Future Enhancements

-Potential features for future versions:
+Potential features for future versions include:

-- Additional mathematical operations (square root, exponents, etc.)
+- Additional mathematical operations (e.g., square root, exponents).
-- Support for more languages
+- Support for multiple languages.
-- Calculation history
+- Calculation history feature.
-- Dark/Light theme toggle
+- Dark/Light theme toggle.
-- Mobile app version
-A simple calculator that displays computational results in english language.

----

-##  Features
-- Basic arithmetic operations (+, −, ×, ÷)
-- Displays results in both numbers and English words
-- Responsive layout (works on mobile and desktop)
+- A mobile app version.
-- Simple and clean Bootstrap UI

----

-##  Tech Stack
-- **HTML5**
-- **CSS3** (Bootstrap 5)
-- **JavaScript (Vanilla)**

----
+This calculator is not just a tool; it is an engaging educational experience that brings mathematics to life through language.